CheeseCake87/PDF-Generator-Service/README.md

 #### Tips ℹ️

-When passing in html with css, it's best to use the style rag in the head:
+When passing in html with css, it's best to use the style tag in the head:

 ```html
 <head>